xiaolw95/NetMoss2/README.md

 ## Example
 ### example for multiple files
-We have provided a small dataset to test the function.
+We have provided a small dataset to test the R package.
+In our testthat directory, both abundance files and network files, as well as the metadata, are included.
 1. Download from the testthat directory () directly.
 Or get the dataset using `git clone` commond in `Linux`:
 ```